f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab2/lab2.rst

 Steps:

    #.
 With vscode or Windows Terminal ssh to the centos-vm
    #.
-View ``/etc/app_protect/conf/log_default.json`` which is installed with app protect.
+View ``cat /etc/app_protect/conf/log_default.json`` (which is also pasted below) which is installed with app protect.
 By default, we log all requests.

       .. code-block:: js
          :caption: log_default.json